• Skip to primary navigation

 • Salt: Just a pinch, especially if you use unsalted butter, to help boost all of the flavors.

-• Powdered Sugar: The secret to success is the glaze topping!
+• Powdered Sugar: The secret to success is the Lemon Glaze topping!
 Made with just a touch of lemon juice and powdered sugar.

 close up image of a tan speckled mug that has cake batter and fresh lemon zest sitting inside